Eren1511/Data-Analysis-Project/README.md

-I carried out statistical hypothesis testing to evaluate the assumptions and validate the results within the project.
+I carried out the probability analysis and statistical hypothesis testing to evaluate the assumptions and validate the results within the project.